gwax/www-gwax/posts/2004/02/trial-by-fire.rst

 That having been said, let me tell you a little about Trial by Fire, the game.
 Trial by Fire was the second in the Quest for Glory series of games.
-Quest for Glory was somewhere halfway inbetween your standard Sierra graphical adventure game (most of which were beautifully artistic pre-VGA games) and a modern computer role-playing game.
+Quest for Glory was somewhere halfway in between your standard Sierra graphical adventure game (most of which were beautifully artistic pre-VGA games) and a modern computer role-playing game.
 You wandered around talking to people, getting items and using them in the right